HerrerAaron/WeatherWatch/README.md

 ## Deployment

 The frontend is deployed on **Vercel** and the backend is deployed on **Render**.
 Any push to the `main` branch automatically triggers a redeployment on both platforms.

+## What I'd Improve Next

+- Add more useful features.
+E.g. precipitation, sunrise/sundown, time-based forecasts
+- Ability to pin/save cities so users can quickly check weather conditions without having to search for it on first launcgh

 ## Author
 **Aaron Herrera** — [GitHub](https://github.com/HerrerAaron) • [LinkedIn](https://www.linkedin.com/in/aaronherrera4/)